 What is the SURF REU program?

-SURF is a 10-week summer Research Experience for Undergraduates (REU) designed to engage students in diverse and exciting Earth, ocean and atmospheric sciences research at a world-renowned institution.
+The Scripps Undergraduate Research Fellowship (SURF) is a 10-week summer Research Experience for Undergraduates (REU) designed to engage students in diverse and exciting earth, ocean and atmospheric sciences research at a world-renowned institution.

 In particular, the SURF program seeks to increase the diversity of students successfully prepared to pursue Earth and ocean sciences career pathways, and to recruit individuals from institutions with limited undergraduate research opportunities.

 SURF is supported with funding from the National Science Foundation, Division of Ocean Sciences.

 - Gain valuable research experience under the collective mentorship of faculty, post-doctoral researchers and graduate students at Scripps

 - Gain an understanding of the challenges, rewards and culture of graduate studies in the sciences

 - Develop knowledge and skills to better prepare themselves for a successful career in earth and marine sciences